Academic & Teaching staff

 to identify the process by which the new discourses, ethnic identities and social models of early medieval Europe have come to form an essential part of modern European national and transnational identities

-The project is made up of 2 postdocs in Vienna, and 6 doctoral studentships (2 in Amsterdam, 2 in Cambridge and 2 in Leeds).
+The project was made up of 2 postdocs in Vienna, and 6 doctoral studentships (2 in Amsterdam, 2 in Cambridge and 2 in Leeds).
 The Leeds research theme is 'Otherness in the Frankish and Ottonian Worlds' which is made up of two doctorates: 'Defining the Other in the Merovingian and Early Carolingian Periods' and 'Missionaries and changing views of the Other from the ninth to twelfth centuries'.
 Both topics are concerned with the use of Biblical and Classical learning to deal with the unknown.

 This project is funded by Humanites in the European Research Area Joint Research Programme (HERA JRP).
 HERA is a partnership between fifteen Humanities Research Councils across Europe and the European Science Foundation.